 What is Encrypted Email?

 Let’s start with the basics.
-Most people don’t understand what encrypted email is in the first place, so they simply assume that this security service isn’t for them.
-Encrypting emails is the process of scrambling the contents of an email message.
+Most people or users don’t understand what encrypted email is in the first place, so they simply assume that this security service isn’t for them.
+Encrypting emails in Gmail and Outlook is the process of scrambling the contents of an email message.
 To reconstruct the message, the recipient needs a key.
 Think of encryption as a lock and the key as a way to access the information.
 To an individual without the key, the contents of an encrypted message can’t be accessed.
 Once you have the key you can access the message easily.

 There are two types of encryption for email that are in common use today.
 The most common type that you will find is known as public-key encryption.
 Less common, but arguably more robust, is symmetrical-key encryption.
 We’ll go over both of these standards to give you a better idea of what is required to open an email.

 Public-key encryption actually relies on two sets of keys.
 As the name would suggest, one of these keys is publicly available.
 The process of maintaining and storing public encryption keys is known as Public Key Infrastructure (PKI).
-In this type of encryption, the sender has both a public key and a private key, which is also referred to as a digital ID, digital signature, or digital certificate.
+In this type of encryption with S/MIME (Secure/Multipurpose Internet Mail Extensions) technology, the sender has both a public key and a private key, which is also referred to as a digital ID, digital signature, or digital certificate.
 This digital signature can be acquired through an external third-party that validates the identity of the other individual or business.
 This external third-party is known as a Certificate Authority.
 It is important to not think of a digital signature as the same type of signature that you sign all of your emails with.
 Rather, a digital signature has a vital authentication function for the purposes of sending a secure email through encryption.

 With an encrypted email that utilizes PKI, the recipient must already have the sender’s private key on file.
 This usually works by sending an email with the digital signature attached to the recipient prior to sending the encrypted email.
 When the actual encrypted email is sent, the recipient will verify that the public key matches the private key by comparing the hashes, or a short string of numbers, in both.
 By comparing both the publicly available key and the private key they were already sent, the recipient can authenticate that the sender is who they say they are and can open the message.